bitcoin/bips/bip-0139/field-registry.md

 | last_health_check | optional | timestamp | Timestamp of the last health check processed on this |
 |                   |          |           | device.                                              |
 ```

+### Device Transports

+The `transports` array may contain any of the following values.

+- `usb`: Wired connection, whether the device presents as an HID device or as a serial
+  port.
+- `bluetooth`: Wireless connection to the host.
+- `nfc`: Tap, including devices presenting as a smartcard.
+- `qr`: QR codes, animated or not.
+The encoding is not recorded here.
+- `sdcard`: A file carried to the device on removable storage.

+Entries are ordered by preference, most preferred first.
+An importer MUST ignore a
+value it does not know rather than reject the whole array.

 ## Key Fields